microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ## Design Details

+### Writing Buffer Pointer Pointees

+The pointees of vk::BufferPointer objects can be written as well as read.

 ### Differences from C++ Pointers

 vk::BufferPointer is different from a C++ pointer in that the method Get() can and must be applied to de-reference it.